Connect with others who understand.

 • Shortness of breath at rest

-Accurately diagnosing the type of PH is crucial to treating and managing the condition.
+Accurately identifying the type of PH is crucial to treating and managing the condition.
 If you or your doctor suspect PH, diagnosis will likely start with a doctor giving you a thorough physical exam and capturing a detailed medical history.

 Diagnostic Tests